Dental Abscess Treatment in

 Definitive Treatment

-Once the acute infection is controlled — usually within a few days — you'll return for definitive treatment: root canal therapy to save the tooth, or extraction if the tooth can't be saved.
-Some cases may be treated in a single visit if the infection isn't too severe.
+Once the acute infection is controlled (usually within a few days), you will return for definitive treatment.
+Root canal therapy to save the tooth.
+Or extraction if the tooth cannot be saved.
+Some cases may be treated in a single visit if the infection is not too severe.

 Restoration and Follow-Up

 After root canal treatment, the tooth is restored with a crown to protect it and restore full function.
-If extraction was necessary, we discuss replacement options.
-Follow-up appointments ensure the infection has completely resolved and healing is progressing normally.
+If extraction was needed, we discuss replacement options.
+Follow-up appointments confirm the infection has fully resolved and healing is on track.

 Dangers of Untreated Abscesses

 A dental abscess is not a minor problem you can ignore or treat at home.
-Without professional intervention, the infection will continue to spread — potentially causing serious, even life-threatening complications.
+Without professional intervention, the infection will keep spreading.
+Possibly causing serious, even life-threatening complications.

 "Root canal therapy is a highly successful in-office treatment and preventive measure against periapical abscesses.
 Left untreated, periapical abscesses can have serious consequences that can lead to hospitalization...
 During the 9-year study period, a total of 61,439 hospitalizations were primarily attributed to periapical abscesses in the United States...
 89% of all hospitalizations occurred on an emergency/urgent basis."

-— Shah AC, Leong KK, Lee MK, Allareddy V. Outcomes of Hospitalizations Attributed to Periapical Abscess from 2000 to 2008: A Longitudinal Trend Analysis.
+- Shah AC, Leong KK, Lee MK, Allareddy V. Outcomes of Hospitalizations Attributed to Periapical Abscess from 2000 to 2008: A Longitudinal Trend Analysis.
 Tufts University School of Dental Medicine.
-Journal of Endodontics, 2013;39(9):1104–1110.
+Journal of Endodontics, 2013;39(9):1104 to 1110.
 View study on PubMed →

-This nationwide analysis of the HCUP Nationwide Inpatient Sample found over 61,000 Americans hospitalized for dental abscesses across a nine-year period — with the average patient spending nearly three days in the hospital and 66 patients dying from what started as a treatable tooth infection.
+This nationwide analysis found over 61,000 Americans hospitalized for dental abscesses across a 9-year period.
+With the average patient spending nearly 3 days in the hospital.
+And 66 patients dying from what started as a treatable tooth infection.
 The study confirmed that the overwhelming majority of these hospitalizations were emergencies that could have been prevented with routine dental care.
-Separate research from the National Center for Biotechnology Information reports that mortality can reach 40% when dental abscesses progress to mediastinitis — a deep chest infection caused by bacteria spreading from an untreated tooth (Sanders & Houck, StatPearls, 2023).
+Separate research from the National Center for Biotechnology Information reports that mortality can reach 40% when dental abscesses progress to mediastinitis.
+A deep chest infection caused by bacteria spreading from an untreated tooth (Sanders and Houck, StatPearls, 2023).
 These statistics underscore why Dr. Jasmine Naderi treats every dental abscess as a true emergency at Best Dental.

 Spread to Surrounding Tissues

-The infection can spread beyond the tooth to your jaw, cheeks, neck, and throat — creating extensive swelling that can interfere with breathing, swallowing, and even close your airway.
-Facial cellulitis (spreading skin infection) requires hospitalization and IV antibiotics.
+The infection can spread beyond the tooth to your jaw, cheeks, neck, and throat.
+Creating extensive swelling that can interfere with breathing, swallowing, and even close your airway.
+Facial cellulitis (spreading skin infection) needs hospitalization and IV antibiotics.

 Bone Infection (Osteomyelitis)

-Bacteria can spread into the jawbone, causing a severe bone infection called osteomyelitis.
-This condition is difficult to treat, often requiring hospitalization, IV antibiotics, and sometimes surgery to remove infected bone.
+Bacteria can spread into the jawbone.
+Causing a severe bone infection called osteomyelitis.
+This condition is hard to treat.
+Often needing hospitalization, IV antibiotics, and sometimes surgery to remove infected bone.
 It can lead to permanent bone loss and jaw deformity.

 Sinus Infection

-Upper tooth abscesses can drain into the maxillary sinus cavity, causing chronic or recurrent sinus infections that don't respond to typical sinus treatment until the underlying dental infection is addressed.
+Upper tooth abscesses can drain into the maxillary sinus cavity.
+Causing chronic or recurring sinus infections that do not respond to typical sinus treatment.
+Until the underlying dental infection is addressed.

 Blood Infection (Sepsis)

-The most dangerous complication — bacteria entering your bloodstream and spreading throughout your body.
-Sepsis is a life-threatening condition causing organ failure and requiring intensive care.
-Early symptoms include high fever, rapid heart rate, confusion, and difficulty breathing.
+The most dangerous complication.
+Bacteria entering your bloodstream and spreading throughout your body.
+Sepsis is a life-threatening condition causing organ failure and needing intensive care.
+Early symptoms include high fever, rapid heart rate, confusion, and trouble breathing.
 This is why dental abscesses are true emergencies.

 Ludwig's Angina

-This serious infection involves the floor of the mouth and neck, typically from lower tooth abscesses.
-It causes rapid, severe swelling that can obstruct the airway.
-Ludwig's angina is a medical emergency requiring hospitalization and immediate intervention — and it can develop alarmingly fast.
+This serious infection involves the floor of the mouth and neck.
+Typically from lower tooth abscesses.
+It causes rapid, severe swelling that can block the airway.
+Ludwig's angina is a medical emergency needing hospitalization and immediate intervention.
+And it can develop alarmingly fast.

-🚨 Call 911 or Go to the ER Immediately If You Experience:
+🚨 Call 911 or Go to the ER Right Away If You Experience:

-High fever (over 101°F), difficulty breathing or swallowing, rapid facial swelling, confusion, severe headache, stiff neck, or feeling extremely ill.
-These symptoms indicate potentially life-threatening complications that require emergency medical care.
+High fever (over 101 degrees).
+Trouble breathing or swallowing.
+Rapid facial swelling.
+Confusion.
+Severe headache.
+Stiff neck.
+Or feeling extremely ill.
+These signs may mean potentially life-threatening complications that need emergency medical care.

 Frequently Asked Questions